 A recent UKSA graduate has had success within the maritime industry after spotting a gap in the market.

-Edward Thomas took his Officer of the Watch and MCA Approved Engine Course at UKSA recently after five years at sea as bosun on a number of mega yachts.
+Edward Thomas took his Officer of the Watch and MCA Approved Engine Course at UKSA recently after five years at sea as bosun on a number of superyachts.

 He established Gym Marine after noticing a lack of a dedicated supplier for yachts – he had found there always seemed to be trouble with the gym kit onboard.